iamSShan/machine_learning_algorithms/supervised/regression/linearRegression/README.md

     * Minimized - then returned value is usually called cost, loss or error.
 The goal is to find the values of model parameters for which Cost Function return as small number as possible.
     * Maximized - then the value it yields is named a reward.
 The goal is to find values of model parameters for which returned number is as large as possible.
 * Formula:

 	![Cost function](images/cost_func.jpg)

-(where n is number of all the data points, predi(also called as ŷ) is given by mx+c)
+(where n is number of all the data points, predi(also called as ŷ) is given by mx+b)
 * Point which we find out or predict in best fit line(which lie on best fit line) are ŷ and y are the original points.
 * Now we try to minimize this cost function value and while minimizing whichever lines gives minimum error is selected as best fit line.
 * But actually we can have multiple best fit lines(from which best one is to be selected), and from that we have to compute the different-different cost functions(for every line) and find minimum value, but it will take much time and processing power.
 So selecting n number of lines(n can be millions or billions too) and try to find cost function is not an efficient way.
 So instead we use some methods like Gradient Descent, etc.